defenseunicorns/uds-core/docs/dev/entra-keycloak-integration.md

         7. Change `Alias` to `Browser IDP`
         8. Change `Default Identity Provider` to `azure-saml`
     3. Select the `Authentication` breacrumb at the *top of the page*
-    4. Should be on `Authentication` page
-    5. Find the newly created `browser-idp-redirect` Authentication Flow
-    6. Select the three dots at the *far right of the row*
-    7. Select the `Bind flow` option
-    8. Select the `Browser flow` from the dropdown and click `Save`

     * We have created an Identity Provider and we have disabled the use of username passwords for admin users.
 So we need to disable the final route for admin users to utilize those passwords.
-Since we are shifting authentication to Entra, we setup an Authentication flow that automatically redirects users to Entra when they need to login or register.
-This mitigates both confusion and misconfigurations.

 5. OPTIONAL but recommended - Configure a Client for service account authentication
     1. Select `Clients` from *left side nav bar* under *manage*